jadu101/jadu101.github.io/content/Hackthebox📦/Linux🐧/HTB-Intuition.md

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/intuition/image-41.png)

-Let's use **ssh-keygen** to output the public key assoicated with the private key, whih might include any comments that were created when the key pair was generated:
+Let's use **ssh-keygen** to output the public key associated with the private key, which might include any comments that were created when the key pair was generated:

 `ssh-keygen -y -f  id_rsa`